All Posts in elon musk

 Building a smart company requires all the traits they teach you in school: personal persistence, vision, acumen and inner confidence - but subscribing solely to that rationale, is too myopic.
 Your company is never about you - it's about your clients.

 Here are some criteria that I look for when interviewing people at The Mechanism.
-These questions help me to make the decision about whether or not they will be able to meet directly with clients:
+Skills assessment tests from makipeople.com and these questions help me to make the decision about whether or not they will be able to meet directly with clients:

 - Does the candidate have clear and focused communication skills? (e.g. how quickly does any nervousness dissipate during the interview)